 Review transitions between commercials, promos and other elements.
 Make sure your crew is in place and begin pre-production.
 Sync your clock with production truck and check in with the studio.
 Rehearse the opening and record it if possible.

-Once the game starts, following the script/spotting chart and staying in sync with the play by play announcer will make the production a success!
+Once the game starts, following the game script/spotting chart and staying in sync with the play by play announcer will make the production a success!